togobingi/faceDetection/README.md

-# faceDetection
+# Face Detection
-Simple Face Detection Application Using OpenCV in Pythin
+Simple Face Detection Application Using OpenCV in Python